coder/docs/admin/workspace-providers/deployment.md

 You must provide the following arguments:

 - `name`: A unique name of the workspace provider
 - `hostname`: Hostname of the workspace provider.
-The http protocol must match the protocol of the Coder deployment Access URL.
 - `cluster-address`: The address of the Kubernetes cluster apiserver.
 This can be retrieved using